7 Signs and Symptoms You Have a Vitamin B12 Deficiency

 The Importance of Vitamin B12

 The truth is that you don’t need high amounts of this vitamin.
-As a matter of fact, the daily recommended intake of B12 is the lowest of almost all vitamins.
+The daily recommended intake of B12 is the lowest of almost all vitamins.
 An average adult needs about 2.4 micrograms a day.
 However, this vitamin is crucial for many functions in our body.
 Lack of B12 can result in serious health issues.

-On the other hand, a severe deficiency of vitamin B12 can indirectly lead to anemia, heart disease, stroke, memory issues, paranoia, incontinence, depression and many other health issues.
-In order to avoid situations like this, you should learn more about the symptoms and signs of B12 deficiency.
+On the other hand, a severe deficiency of vitamin B12 can indirectly lead to anemia, heart disease, stroke, memory issues, paranoia, incontinence, depression, and many other health issues.
+To avoid situations like this, you should learn more about the symptoms and signs of B12 deficiency.

 7 Signs You Have a B12 Deficiency